 - Trafficking was down to a minimum.
 However, shortly after the prescription drug abuse epidemic of the 21st-century took off in the early 2000s, the demand for heroin as a second choice for opiate prescription painkiller addicts skyrocketed, and massive trafficking of heroin drugs into the country resumed once again.

-Heroin popularity has definitely been going up and has been getting more and more and more interesting with each passing year, to the point where there is more and more concern for these issues and hardships.
-Heroin statistics are definitely going up, in spite of efforts made to do something about this problem and in spite of efforts to do something about it once and for all and for good.
-When people see how many people use heroin, it really does become clear just how serious of an addiction struggle we are currently faced with at this time.
+We can say that heroin continues its popularity.
+However, the popularity of heroin has definitely been going up with each passing year, to the point where there is more and more concern for these issues.
+Heroin statistics are definitely going up.
+When people see how many people use heroin, it really does become clear just how serious of an addiction struggle we are faced with at this time.

 The only really reliable way to effectively and stably address heroin addiction and abuse though is with the help of drug and alcohol addiction treatment centers and recovery organizations.
-A Forever Recovery is able to get people free and clear from even the most brutal of heroin addictions and problems, no matter how hard these problems might be.
-For more information about how to effectively and stably beat an addiction to heroin, call A Forever Recovery today at 877-459-9723.
+A Forever Recovery is able to get people free and clear from even the most brutal of heroin addictions.
+For more information about how to effectively and stably beat an addiction to heroin, call A Forever Recovery today.